mienaikoe/ziyu/Lore/Language.md

 	chee - djaa
 	shee - jjaa

-	hee - 'aa (where ' is a momentary break in the air) wee - hfaa (where hf is the sound when you blow air through a small opening (ふ))
+	hee - hfaa (where hf is the sound when you blow air through a small opening (ふ))

 ### Vowels
 Vowels, or "Sky" letters, are considered a continuous 2-dimensional map of sounds.
 The Throat Dimension, and the Lip Dimension.
 There are no definite letters, only a general location.
 The meaning of a word is inferred from the approximate sound, instead of a certain letter.
 In Writing, these spectrums are reflected in a single "Vowel Letter" that has variations that reflect the throat and lip dimensions.